archivecoderzero/constructor-word-guess/README.md

 Please install the the package.json .

-# introduction :
+## Introduction : Adding a username :
 the application starts with asking the player to add their name :

-## Introduction : Adding a username :

 ![image](https://github.com/archivecoderzero/constructor-word-guess/blob/master/image/n2.PNG)